-Engaging in the same kind of best-case/worst-case thinking is essential in negotiation.
-When the stakes are high, however, it can be difficult emotionally to accept that things may not go as well as you hope.
+The same kind of best-case/worst-case thinking is essential in negotiation.
+When the stakes are high, however, it can be difficult to accept that things may not go as well as you hope.
 But that realism is imperative to making the best of a bad situation.
 Confidence and optimism are essential, but they must be coupled with clear-eyed recognition that omniscience is never possible in negotiation and that luck won't always be with you.

 The distinction applies in negotiation, as well.
 Good planning involves identifying provisional goals and envisioning alternative routes for achieving them.
-But as Brahimi cautions, you must be alert for uncharted rocks along the way.
-It is all too easy to fall in love with your plan.
-Don't ignore signs that you should revise or discard it.
-Instead, as he says, "Transform your blueprint to adapt to the reality."
+But just as Lakhdar Brahimi cautions, you must be alert for uncharted rocks along the way.
+It is easy to fall in love with your plan.
+Don't ignore signs that that it's time revise or discard it.
+Instead, as Brahimi says, "Transform your blueprint to adapt to the reality."

-As manager of a private investment firm, Jay Sheldon bought a small cable television company in the Midwest some years ago.
+Jay Sheldon, a director of a private investment firm, bought a small cable television company in the Midwest some years ago.
 He didn't know much about the industry, but the $8 million price seemed right, and the purchase would let him test the water.
 Whatever risk might be involved was tempered by the fact that the deal was leveraged.

 Jay began an extended series of talks with its owner, a man named Max, but after two months of back-and-forth, it became obvious that the parties were far apart on price.
 "Listen," Max finally said, "I didn't post a For Sale sign.
 You came to me.
 You'd have to dump fifteen million in cash right on my desk to tempt me.
 And I'd probably kick myself if I took it."

 Jay understood that this wasn't a bluff, but he also felt the demand was unrealistic.
-By conventional logic, the parties were deadlocked, even if he increased the bid to the $12 million maximum.
-So, what should he have done?
+By conventional logic, the parties were $4 million dollars apart.